The simple truth is….

 But I already have Linux / CPanel Hosting….

-Why easier?
-Community support.
+I will admit, Linux generally is easier as it has a bigger community meaning more support.
 Asking questions about WordPress on Windows or IIS will usually either not get many responses or in some cases get answers for Linux that aren’t helpful at all.
 When you run the standard you will normally get more help.

-I mentioned better because, if configured well a WordPress install on a IIS will appear just like Linux.
+If configured well a WordPress install on a IIS will appear just like Linux.
 I’m not sure on other hosts but typically I’ve seen better ratios on Windows shared hosting than on linux.

 There’s probably two main reasons for this, one is how application pools run on IIS, setting a different expectation on ratios and two is CloudLinux, for all the great it does and I wish there was a Windows equivalent it can encourage harsher limits on your space (less burst speed) and higher ratios.
 Now this isn’t to say that every shared host is doing this but website speed very rarely has anything to do with the OS it is running on, it’s always based on the resources available to process the incoming request.
 The more resources available the better, so getting a good host that keeps their servers within good ratio’s/performance levels is more important.